Susy breaking soft terms in the supersymmetric Pati-Salam landscape from Intersecting D6-Branes: Introduction

 In this paper, we investigate the supersymmetry breaking soft terms for all the viable three-family supersymmetric Pati-Salam models in the landscape, focusing on the $u$-moduli dominated scenario with the $s$-moduli turned on.
 In this setup, the soft terms remain independent of the Yukawa couplings and the Wilson lines.
 The results for the trilinear coupling, gaugino-masses, squared-mass parameters of squarks, sleptons and Higgs are determined by the D-brane wrapping numbers and the supersymmetry breaking parameters, which include the gravitino mass and the goldstino angles.

 For any two models which are dual under the exchange of two SU(2)s, the Yukawa couplings produce identical results, however, the corresponding soft term parameters exhibit notable differences.
-Specifically, the trilinear coupling and gaugino mass match only within the $\SU(3)$ sector, whereas the other soft terms, such as the bino, wino and squared masses of squarks and sleptons, differ between the dual models.
+Specifically, the trilinear coupling and the gluino mass match, whereas the other soft terms, such as bino, wino and squared masses of squarks and sleptons, differ between the dual models.
 This discrepancy can be understood from the underlying geometry of the compact space.
 While the Yukawa interactions depend solely on the triangular area of the worldsheet instantons, the soft terms are influenced by additional factors, including the orientation angles of the D6-branes on the three two-tori.
 As a result, dual models not only exhibit distinct gauge coupling relations but also feature different gaugino masses and soft scalar mass parameters.

 Since the scale of supersymmetry breaking is still unknown, we mainly focus on generic results in the present work.
 Nonetheless, we have found an interesting regime of parameters where all gaugino-masses become degenerate and the Higgs mass parameter is half the gravitino-mass which determines the susy breaking scale.
-This special limit corresponds to fixing three goldstino angles $\Theta_{1,2,3} = 1/2$ and fixing dilaton angle $\Theta_s = -1/2$, with all CP-violating phases $\gamma_{1,2,3,s}$ set to zero.
+This special limit corresponds to setting the three goldstino angles $\{\Theta_1,\Theta_2,\Theta_3\}$ equal to 1/2 and setting the dilaton angle $\Theta_s = -1/2$ with all CP-violating phases $\{\gamma_1,\gamma_2,\gamma_3,\gamma_s\}$ set to zero.

 The contents of the paper are organized as follows.
-In section \ref{sec:orientifold} we briefly review the rules to construct supersymmetric Pati-Salam models from stacks of intersecting D6-branes on a $\T^6/(\mathbb{Z}_2\times \mathbb{Z}_2)$ orientifold.
+In section~\ref{sec:orientifold} we briefly review the rules to construct supersymmetric Pati-Salam models from stacks of intersecting D6-branes on a $\T^6/(\Z_2\times \Z_2)$ orientifold.
 In section~\ref{sec:EFT} we describe the four-dimensional effective field theory and the soft terms from supersymmetry breaking in the case of $u$-moduli domination with the dilaton modulus $s$ turned on.
 We outline the computational strategy to calculate the susy breaking soft terms from the given wrapping numbers and the angles of D6-branes.
-In section \ref{sec:soft_terms} we systematically compute the soft terms for all viable models in the three-family Pati-Salam landscape.
+In section~\ref{sec:soft_terms} we systematically compute the soft terms for all viable models in the three-family Pati-Salam landscape.
 Finally, we conclude in section~\ref{sec:conclusion}.

-\section{Pati-Salam model building on a $\T^6/(\mathbb{Z}_2\times \mathbb{Z}_2)$ orientifold}
+\section{Pati-Salam model building on a $\T^6/(\Z_2\times \Z_2)$ orientifold}